Create sound level models and noise maps for free in your browser.

 You can also access the tool by visiting dbmap.co.uk

-A decibel sound level calculator with interactive diagram.
-For calculating a single source of noise considering sound attenuation due to:
+A sound propagation level calculator with interactive diagram.
+For calculating the sound pressure level of a single source of noise considering sound attenuation due to:

 Using ISO 9613 methods of calculation.

-Original noise calculator - combine up to 3 independent point sources at different distances and durations.
+Original point source noise calculator - combine up to 3 independent point sources at different distances and durations.

 Sound levels (decibels) are logarithmic so they do not scale the same as other units of measurement.
-You will need a better understanding of this to perform mathematical calculations yourself, but some useful examples:
+To understand this better check out our decibel calculator, which provides the formulae to convert the decibel values back to the linear scale and performs calculations such as addition.
+Here are some useful examples:

 Sound energy propagates outwards in a sphere and therefore reduces in energy based on the "inverse square law".